 - Leadership in Healthcare and/or Scientific Research;

-- Pharmaceutical/Product Development; 2.
+- Pharmaceutical/Product Development;

-- 3 International experience;
+- 2. 3.
+International experience;

-- 4. Regulation/Public Policy;
+- Regulation/Public Policy; 4.

 - 5. Licensing and commercialisation of innovation;

-- 6.
+- 6. Science and Technology

-- Science and Technology Sales, Marketing and Business Development; 7.
+- 7. Sales, Marketing and Business Development;

 - 8. Governance;

-- Strategy & Risk Management; 9
+- 9. Strategy & Risk Management;

-- 10.
+- 10. Accounting/Corporate Finance;

-- Financial Accounting, Audit and Risk; Health, Safety & Environment; and 11.
+- Health, Safety & Environment;

-- Remuneration.
-12.
+- 12. Remuneration;

+- M&A/Capital Markets; and 13.

+- Audit and Risk.
+14.

-The results of the matrix show there are three or more directors with intermediate to deep skills and experience in each of the twelve areas above.
+The results of the matrix show that there are three or more directors with intermediate to deep skills and experience in each of the fourteen areas above.